 Over the years, we’ve continually recommended that portfolios should not be 100 percent invested in a single asset class, let alone a single venture.
 Finding a balance is important – a “no risk” strategy has its own problems; it could mean low returns and may not deliver enough income to live.

-Take Figure 1 for example.
-It compares Australia’s leading share market Index – the ASX200 – against the Bloomberg AusBond Corporate Index, which is used as a measure for Australian corporate bonds.
+Take Figure 2 for example.
+It compares Australia’s leading share market Index – the ASX200 – against the Bloomberg AusBond 0+Corporate Index, wwhich is used to measure the performance of Australian corporate bonds.
 Source: Bloomberg, FIIG Securities

 A good starting point would be to include proportionate holdings of the three types of bonds being fixed, floating and inflation linked bonds in your portfolio.
 Each of these serve a specific purpose:

-- Fixed rate bonds reduce income risk by locking in future cashflows (typically quarterly or semi annual constant coupon payments)
+- Fixed rate bonds improve future income certainty and reduce income risk by locking in future cashflows (typically quarterly or semi annual constant coupon payments)

 - Floating rate bonds are tied to the benchmark bank bill swap rate (BBSW) indices, and interest paid will rise as interest rates rise.
 Consequently, they help mitigate the risk of any interest rate rises reducing the value of your fixed rate holdings and/or overall portfolio.
-(Liz Moran recently wrote an article about floating rate investments, on the back of the US Federal Reserve raising interest rates for the third time in a decade)
+(Click here to learn about floating rate investments, on the back of the US Federal Reserve raising interest rates for the third time in a decade)

 - Inflation linked bonds reduce the risk of inflation weakening the spending power of your portfolio income by having coupons and or principal which adjust in line with CPI.